Blue Heelers: 2004 revamp: the station bombing

-After low ratings in 2003 and 2004, the producers and executives of Blue Heelers realised that there were apparent problems which could potentially lead to the series's downfall.
-In 2004 Blue Heelers lost the top ratings spot to McLeod's Daughters.
+After low ratings in 2003 and 2004, the producers and executives of Blue Heelers realised that there were apparent problems which could potentially lead to the series' downfall.
+In 2004, Blue Heelers lost the top ratings spot to McLeod's Daughters.
 During 2003 and 2004, Australian television drama was also at its "lowest point in a decade" and many popular shows were cancelled.
-As the show remained basically unchanged from its debut, ten years earlier, the production team decided that a revamp was in order.
+As the show remained basically unchanged from its debut ten years earlier, the production team decided that a revamp was in order.

 At the beginning of season 11, the revamp began with new, more modern opening credits, using an electric guitar, rather than an acoustic.
 Later in that season, a live episode, "Reasonable Doubt", was broadcast in hope of offering a short-term ratings boost and encourage more long-term viewers.
 Although an immediate success, the live episode did not bring about a sustained increase in ratings.
 Producers also hoped that a shift in direction, a change of mood and setting, and the addition of four cast members would cement Blue Heelers long-term future.
 They also wanted the show to remain relevant and more accurately reflect today's modern world:

 The main plot, setting and character changes started in July 2004, with the airing of the episode "End of Innocence".
 In this episode, the main storyline was the bombing of the Mount Thomas police station.
 The blast killed popular main character Snr.
 Const.
 Jo Parrish (Jane Allsop) and recurring cast member Clancy Freeman, and injured the show's main protagonist, Senior Sergeant Croydon.
 After the bombing it was revealed that Croydon's wife, the Reverend Curtis, was missing.
 It was later revealed she had been brutally raped and murdered.
-These events brought about sweeping changes to the mood of not only Croydon, but also the mood of the entire show.
+These events brought about sweeping changes to the mood of not only Croydon but also the mood of the entire show.
 The Daily Telegraph television writer Marcus Casey commented, "Mount Thomas has become a darker, grittier place, the people and cops in it transformed by an invasion of evil".